Jahia/moonstone/src/components/Dropdown/Dropdown.md

 To hide the menu click on an item of the list or click outside to it The selected item has a specific design
 Items can be grouped with a title

-## Implementation

-To allow to use the dropdown with keyboard don't forget to add `e.stopPropagation();` on the onChange callback